zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Claude says, “This definitely seems like a brainles s action movie to me.”
 “Brainless” means that it isn’t very smart.
 It isn’ t very intelligent.
 Your “brain” (brain), of course, is what’s in your head, or at l east what’s in most people’s heads.
 I’m not quite sure about my neighbor.
 “Brain less” (less) would be someone who didn’t have a brain, or not a very big brain.
 The term “brainless” is an insulting one to describe something you think is  stupid or not very intelligent.
 Claude says that this is “a brainless action movie”  that Jean is watching.

 He says, “That’s the second fight scene, and we’re only 15 minutes into the film.”
 A “fight scene” (scene) is a part of a movie where,  of course, people are fighting.
 When we talk about “scenes” in a movie, we’re talki ng about different parts or sections of the movie with the same characters or p eople in the same place.
-Claude says, “This is the second fight scene, and w e’re only 15 minutes into the film,” meaning we’ve only been watching the movie f or 15 minutes.
+Claude says, “This is the second fight scene, and we’re only 15 minutes into the film,” meaning we’ve only been watching the movie f or 15 minutes.

 Jean says, “It’s a thriller that’s supposed to keep  you on the edge of your seat.”
 When we say something keeps you “on the edge (edge)  of your seat,” we mean that there’s a lot of excitement, a lot of suspense , a lot of anticipation.
 Everyone is eager or very much interested in finding out wha t’s going to happen next.
 A thriller keeps you on the edge of your seat.
 If you ’re sitting on a chair on the edge of your seat – “seat” is another word for chair – y ou are just about to get up or you are leaning forward towards the front of the ch air.
 If you’re relaxed, you would be sitting back against the back of the chair .